kayodeao/kubescape/README.md

 # Creating a Kubernetes Cluster on Linode and Performing Security Scanning with KubeScape

 ## Introduction
 This documentation outlines the process of creating a Kubernetes cluster on Linode and conducting security scanning using KubeScape.
 The document assumes familiarity with Linode, Kubernetes basics, and Docker containers.
+Kubescape can also on other cloud managed kubernetes clusters i.e. GKE, EKS, AKS.

 ### Prerequisites
 - Linode account